Skip to main content

 • “Following where Boot Hill Heroes leaves off, Boot Hill Bounties brings back the exceptional soundtrack and storytelling that makes this series one worth getting into.”

-• “In short, Boot Hill Bounties is a western-themed JRPG with a unique combat system that makes it ideal for local co-op, 20+ hours of playtime, and amazing music.”
+• “In short, Boot Hill Bounties is a western (as in "wild west")-themed JRPG with a unique combat system that makes it ideal for local co-op, 20+ hours of playtime, and amazing music.”

-• “Active-time based combat and a hat-based job system with limited attacks like Pokémon makes for an incredible mix I didn't know I wanted.
-The writing is great, the characters are lovable, and the music is excellent.”
+• “Active-time based combat and a hat-based job system with limited attacks like Pokemon makes for an incredible mix I didn't know I wanted.
+You can upgrade your equipment and cook some perks to make the battles easier.
+The writing is great, the characters are lovable, and the music is excellent.
+This pure wacky wild west is untamed territory for RPGs!”

 • “A lot of the music is reused too, but thankfully, it is very good.”